visua1hue/obsidian-shards/README.md

 Built with SCSS.
 Modules in [src/](https://github.com/visua1hue/obsidian-shards/tree/main/src), compiled output in [dist/](https://github.com/visua1hue/obsidian-shards/tree/main/dist).

+Each shard is a separate module - comment out unwanted `@use` statements in the main SCSS file to exclude specific features from compilation.

 ### Quick Start

 - Run `npm install && npm run build` to compile.